-Escaping the Bay Area or California altogether has been a hot topic in the news.
+Leaving the Bay Area (or California altogether) was a hot topic during the early years of the pandemic.
 In 2020, many people left the expensive Bay Area, which led to massive drops in SF rents.
 I was interviewed on KQED Forum in September 2020 on this topic (I come in at the 37:18 mark).
-But a July 2021 study by the University of California finds that the “California exodus” isn’t real.
-For example, of the people who left San Francisco, two-thirds stayed in the Bay Area, and 80% remained in California, which is consistent with pre-pandemic migration patterns.
+Almost All Bay Area counties increased in population from 2023 to 2024, however.

 Mark Zuckerberg made headlines when he announced that Facebook employees may face pay cuts if they move to cheaper areas.
 Zuckerberg emphasized the importance of reporting the accurate location of residence for tax purposes.
 You should speak with your employer before you move to ensure they’re okay with you working remotely, and to understand the potential impact on your compensation.